robertdfrench/ifuncd-up/README.md

-As a control, there is also [`speed_demo_fixed.c`](code/speed_demo_fixed.c) which does the same incrementer work but without any dynamically resolve functions.
+As a control, there is also [`speed_demo_fixed.c`](code/speed_demo_fixed.c) which does the same incrementer work but without any dynamically resolved functions.
 This can be used to get a help estimate what part of the runtime is dedicated to function invocation vs what part is just doing addition.